vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 Note, the new pipeline is available at the BS github repository: https://github.com/brainstorm-tools/brainstorm3/blob/master/toolbox/process/functions/process_ft_sourceanalysis_dics.m

-And, the following details are based on older implementations of the pipleline.
+and, the following details are based on older implementations of the pipleline.

 This implementation has mainly focused on localizing induced activations due to task-MEG responses, eg, an overt definition naming language experiment.